cpfaff/rbefdata_paper/paper/rbefdata.md

-With a growing awareness on the value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years.
-Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing, long term or remote sensing projects (e.g. diversity workbench, `BEFdata`, DataONE, LifeWatch).
-An ongoing trend in that context is the development of integrative databases or data portals.
-They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place (e.g GBIF, TRY).
-These data management portals in fact offer a solution to to one of the most pressing problems that we face with our valuable data today, their loss.
+With a growing awareness on the value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
+Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing long term or remote sensing projects.
+An ongoing trend in this context is the development of integrative databases or data portals.
+They serve as nodes that collect data from smaller databases of a certain domain and whose researchers get the opportunity to access a wide range of relevant data all from one place.
+In fact, these data management portals offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
+However, by developing tools which allow an easy access and analyses of these data it can be ensured that these are not only preserved but used and reused.
+In this paper we want to introduce the new R package rbefdata which linkes the befdata portal with the statistics environment R. The aim of the package is to provide the tools to download data, analyse them and upload them back to the data portal.

-With more data getting available there is a growing demand to use and reuse it.
+With a growing global data pool there is also a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
-By developing tools that allow an easy access to the data for analyses, it can be assured that it is not only reused but embedded into into a wider context.
 A problem here is the legibility of datasets.
 Usually plain datasets say nothing, to one who is not familiar with it and they are even hard to decipher by the author himself after some time has passed.
-It is hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.

-Metadata frameworks have been developed and published as standards to solve this problem, so nobody really needs to think about an own set of requirements to describe data.
+It is usually hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.
+To solve this problem metadata frameworks have been developed and published as standards so nobody really needs to think about an own set of requirements to describe their data.
 The Ecological Metadata Language [EML](http://knb.ecoinformatics.org/software/eml/) is only one example for that.
 While this theoretically solves the problem with not well described datasets it is still hard to make researchers use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).
+Thus, it is helpful to combine well known tools and techniques, such as excel workbooks or R scripts with the requirements of metadata language.
+These solutions are easily usable for researchers and may thus lead to more extensive use.

 In this paper we introduce the R package `rbefdata` which links the R statistics Environment to the open source data management platform `BEFdata`.